JoshuaEstes/ServerTools/README.md

 Server Tools
 ============

-ServerTools is a tool for developers and sys admins to make better use of their time by putting this script in their PATH and allowing the tasks to do the work for them.
-Setting up a vhost file for a new project?
-Managing a Nagios server?
-The list can go on and on.
+ServerTools is a command line utility that allows a developer to setup a new project with little time setting up the extra stuff such as the apache vhost commands and such.
+With this utility placed on various servers, you can ssh in to setup apache, nagios, plesk, etc. The list goes on as well as giving you the ability to create your own commands.

 Installation
 ------------